Meghana024/node_js./README.md

--building a simple http server using node.js
+-building a simple http server by using inbuilt http module